fluxcd/flux2/docs/guides/installation.md

     you can use `--arch=arm` for ARMv7 32-bit container images
     and `--arch=arm64` for ARMv8 64-bit container images.

-If you wish to install a specific version, use the toolkit [release tag](https://github.com/fluxcd/flux2/releases) e.g. `--version=v0.0.14`.
+If you wish to install a specific version, use the Flux [release tag](https://github.com/fluxcd/flux2/releases) e.g. `--version=v0.0.14`.

 With `--path` you can configure the directory which will be used to reconcile the target cluster.